 I am attempting currently to understand issue 2.

-#7 Updated by Christopher Green almost 8 years ago
+#7 Updated by Christopher Green over 8 years ago

 - Status changed from Assigned to Resolved